-Sawn softwood consumed in this market in 2009 was around 16% below the levels of 2007, but have since grown and in 2011 is predicted to have returned to volumes similar to those seen in 2007.
+Sawn softwood consumed in this market in 2009 was around 16% below the levels of 2007, but has since grown and in 2011 has returned to volumes similar to those seen in 2007.

 The development of sawn softwood consumption in the fencing and outdoor uses market is shown in chart 21 below.